nooyooj/Sudoku-Solver/README.md

 # sudoku-solver

-## Techniques Used
+### Purpose
-Constraint Propagation with backtracking search
+To make an agent that only considers reasonable solution candidates and efficiently solves any Sudoku puzzle.

-## Purpose
+### Techniques Used
-Make an agent that only considers reasonable solution candidates and efficiently solves any Sudoku puzzle.
+Constraint Propagation with backtracking search.